-Puberty blockers are hormone blockers available on prescription to delay the physical changes of puberty in children.
-These medications do not cause permanent changes to a child’s body but pause puberty.
-With the medication, children with precocious puberty can have normal growth spurts by delaying puberty.
-Furthermore, children with gender dysphoria can get enough time to decide their gender identity without damaging their mental health due to undesired physical changes.
+Puberty blockers are hormone blockers that are available as over-the-counter medications to delay the physical changes of puberty in children.
+Although these medications do not cause permanent changes to a child’s body, they pause the signs of puberty.
+With the help of these medications, children dealing with precocious puberty can have a normal growth spurt by delaying puberty.
+Also, children dealing with gender dysmorphia are allowed enough time to decide their gender identity without affecting their mental health.

-Learn about the types, benefits, and side effects of puberty blockers in children and how they work.
+Read on as we discuss the types, benefits, and side effects of puberty blockers in children and their working mechanisms.

 What Are The Types Of Puberty Blockers?